POLICIES, PROCEDURES, & GUIDELINES

 E. Fees and Payment

 - Membership Fee: Due each semester.
-New members: Must be paid in full to access member only portion of website.
-Current members: Must be paid in full to register for classes.
+Must be paid in full to register for classes.

 - Class Fees: Due after registration closes.
 Full payment due by orientation.